denten-books/plain-text/supporting-docs/book-proposal/proposal.md

-The book is structured along a trajectory that begins at the material foundations of modern textual technology, moving from the stratum of circuit and silicon, and reaching up, through layers of abstraction (files, folders, and operating systems), towards the reader.
+The book is structured along a trajectory that begins at the material foundations of modern textual technology, moving from the stratum of circuit and silicon, and reaches up, through layers of abstraction (files, folders, and operating systems), towards the reader.
 In following that path, I reconstruct the passage of an electron from the mechanical action of the keyboard, to magnetic storage medium, and to liquid crystal, which, together, give rise to pixels, letters, words, books, and literature.
 In using this approach, my book introduces a method of textual microanalysis.
-Where distant reading perceives patterns across large-scale literary copora, microanalysis breaks textuality down to its minute constituent components.
-It is at this level, that I find that readers and writers are in danger of becoming fundamentally alienated from the immediate material contexts of their knowledge production.
+Where distant reading perceives patterns across large-scale literary corpora, microanalysis breaks textuality down to its minute constituent components.
+It is at this level that I find that readers and writers are in danger of becoming fundamentally alienated from the immediate material contexts of their knowledge production.

 ## Annotated Table of Contents

 ### Chapter 1: We Have Always Been Digital

 Discourse around the digital humanities needs a robust sense of the digital.
 My first chapter begins with popular intuitions about the "look and feel" of digital aesthetics.
-Here, I find that sometimes, the adjective carries the connotation of "discrete," while at other times, it is used to mean something more fluid and continuous, past the point of human perception.
+Here, I find that sometimes the adjective carries the connotation of "discrete," while at other times, it is used to mean something more fluid and continuous, past the point of human perception.
 A discussion of Liquid Crystal Display technology (LCD) flows into a section that deals with